 - They can be helpful in corroborating particular types of hearing loss in situations where patient reliability is questionable.
 They also occasionally indicate central nervous system pathology.

 - Reflexes are usually present for fairly loud sounds, relative to hearing ability.
 Reflexes that are present at abnormally low sound input levels suggest recruitment with a cochlear site of lesion.
 Reflexes that fade rapidly suggest a retrocochlear lesion.
 Reflexes that are bilaterally absent contralaterally suggest a midline brainstem lesion.

 Further reading & references

 - Davis A, Smith P, Ferguson M, Stephens D; Acceptability, benefit and costs of early screening for hearing disability: a study of potential screening tests and models.
-October 2007
+Health Technol Assess 2007;11(42).

 - The British Society of Audiology

 - Pirozzo S, Papinczak T, Glasziou P; Whispered voice test for screening for hearing impairment in adults and children: systematic review.
 BMJ.
 2003 Oct 25;327(7421):967.

 - McShefferty D, Whitmer WM, Swan IR, et al; The effect of experience on the sensitivity and specificity of the whispered voice test: a diagnostic accuracy study.
 BMJ Open.
 2013 Apr 18;3(4). pii: e002394. doi: 10.1136/bmjopen-2012-002394.
 Print 2013.

 - Cinamon U, Sade J; Tympanometry versus direct middle ear pressure measurement in an artificial model: is tympanometry an accurate method to measure middle ear pressure?
 Otol Neurotol.
 2003 Nov;24(6):850-3.